Straw Bale Homes

 Like a telephone book, condensed and packed straw will not catch fire due to lack of air/oxygen flow through the material.
 In addition, straw bale homes are covered with fire resistance stucco.

 Straw bale home construction is about 15% more costly than traditional stick-frame construction.
-However, it is possible to complete some or all of the work yourself, making it cheaper.
+However, it is possible to complete some or all of the work yourself, making it cheaper on labor costs.
 Additionally, the cost savings over time due to a straw bale home’s energy efficiency will make up for the extra cost.

 Types of Straw Bale Construction